Ingredient

 The Amino Acid for Heart, Brain & Energy

-A conditionally essential amino acid abundant in the heart, brain, eyes, and muscles that is clinically studied for cardiovascular, neurological, and metabolic health.
+A conditionally essential amino acid abundant in the heart, brain, eyes, and muscles, clinically studied for cardiovascular, neurological, and metabolic health.

 What is Taurine Good For?

-Taurine plays a vital role in electrolyte balance, bile acid conjugation, mitochondrial function, and calcium signalling.
-It is especially concentrated in excitable tissues such as the heart, muscles, and brain.
+Taurine plays vital roles in electrolyte balance, bile acid conjugation, mitochondrial function, and calcium signaling.

-• Reduction in cardiovascular risk factors by decreasing triglycerides levels and atherogenic index (triglycerides to high-density lipoprotein ratio)
+• Reduction in cardiovascular risk factors by decreasing triglycerides and atherogenic index

-• Reduction in inflammatory markers by reducing oxidative stress
+• Reduction in inflammatory markers through oxidative stress reduction

 What is Taurine?

-Taurine is a sulphur-containing amino acid, though unlike most amino acids, it is not incorporated into proteins.
-Instead, it exists freely and acts as a regulator in cellular processes such as osmoregulation and antioxidation.
+Taurine is a sulphur-containing amino acid that unlike most amino acids, is not incorporated into proteins.
+It exists freely and regulates cellular processes including osmoregulation and antioxidation.

-While the body can synthesise taurine from cysteine and methionine, requirements may increase during certain conditions and during aging, making supplementation beneficial.
+The body can synthesize taurine from cysteine and methionine, but requirements may increase during certain conditions and aging, making supplementation beneficial.

-Human clinical studies support 1000 mg per day for cardiovascular, cognitive, and metabolic benefits, with higher doses (up to 3000 mg) used in sports science.
+1000 mg per day for cardiovascular, cognitive, and metabolic benefits.
+Higher doses up to 3000 mg are used in sports science.

 Taurine in Detail